Other-People-UCSD/Pink-Currents/_posts/2020-04-06-at-the-sink.md

 - Poetry

 ---
-My mother stands there at the sink, washing the dishes<br>That we used just minutes before.<br>And her hands go washing, washing,<br>As she stares at her reflection in the window.
+My mother stands there at the sink, washing the dishes<br>That were used just minutes before.<br>And her hands go washing, washing,<br>As she stares at her reflection in the window.

 She’s running towards a jungle,<br>While the sun licks at her mocha skin.<br>And they cry _‘Morena!
 Morena!’_<br>As she laughs and tries to catch at birds the color of the rainbow.